godspeedsystems/gs-plugins/plugins/sendgrid-as-datasource/README.md

 }
 ```

 #### That's it, now you can start the project using `godspeed serve`.
 To test it out, go to `/api-docs` endpoint to access the swagger UI.
 Then try to send a mail using `/send-mail` endpoint.
-Remember, only verified email addresses with sendgrip can be used in the `from` field.
+Remember, only verified email addresses with sendgrid can be used in the `from` field.

 ---